developmentseed/quarto-reveal.js-presentation-template/README.md

   - This should trigger a build on the `gh-pages` branch which should be published to https://developmentseed.github.io/{repo_name}

+## Custom theme
+- By default the theme is set to reveal.js `white` theme.
+For a dark theme try `black` in the yaml header of `index.md`.
+- [styles.css](./styles.css) has css rules for some of the style elements which allows us to orange things up a bit.

 ## Local development
 You can run a local preview of the presentation with `quarto preview`.
 This will load a live preview of the presentation as you work on it.